-The Donnieh cluster one comprises of 5 municipalities (Bakhoun, Bkaasifrine, Sir Donnieh, Bkarsouna, and Harf Siad) stretching on an area of 20.34 km2 under the union of municipalities' authority, in addition to the mountainous area, with a total registered population of 45862 and total permanent residents of 32103 in the baseline year 2018, namely a largely rural population.
-It is characterised by a high population growth rates accompanied by a high fertility rate.
+The Donnieh cluster two comprises 5 municipalities (Sfireh, Qarsaita, Btormaz, Aiin Tineh, and Kferbnine) under the union of municipalities' authority with a total registered population of 30176 and total permanent residents of 21123 in the baseline year of 2018, characterised by high population growth rates accompanied by a high fertility rate.

 The average household size in Donnieh region is of 5.9 members, with a density rate of 215 inhabitants per square kilometre.
-Donnieh is a young region whereby age categories below 18 years old constitute around 42.5 % of total population and those below 40 years make up about 70 % of total population, 28 % are between 18 and 39 years old, 21 % between 40 and 64 years old, and 8% are 65 years old and above.
+Donnieh is a young region whereby age categories below 18 years old constitute around 42.5 % of total population and those below 40 years make up about 70 % of total population; 28 % are between 18 and 39 years old, 21 % between 40 and 64 years old, and 8% are 65 years old and above.

-The region suffers from deprivation and the unemployment rate reaches 70 %.
+The region suffers from deprivation witnessing an unemployment rate that reaches 70 %.
 The percentage of workers in the agriculture sector is estimated at 70 %, industry at 10 %, and trade at 20 %.